atasro2/GbaAnimDemo/README.md

-# GbaAnimDemo
+# GbaAnimDemo 2.0
 Stupid code for a stupid reason

-Displaying a quick animation loop of Tsumugi Kotobuki on the gba because why not
+Cagayake!
+Girls. i'm genuinely becoming a weeb help.

 have fun setting up this repository if you ever want to do it